-The Chevy Bolt Turned Me Into An Electric Car Believer
+The Chevy Bolt Turned Me Into an Electric Car Believer

 As accomplished as the Bolt is, it may not be an ideal choice for everybody—the case for any of the currently available EVs, no matter the nameplate.
 I couldn't exactly throw an extension cable down to the street from my fourth-floor Brooklyn apartment, for instance.
 Battery performance can be severely impacted by extreme temperatures, so the Bolt might be fine in San Diego, but less capable in Buffalo.
 Even with 200-plus miles of advertised range, road trips will require some logistical planning and, probably, compromises.

 The Bolt has hidden costs, too.
-While it's possible to recharge the Bolt via a standard outlet, most buyers will probably want to spend the extra money to install a 240-volt charging station, which will dramatically reduce the recharge time.
+While it's possible to recharge it via a standard outlet, most buyers will probably want to spend the extra money to install a 240-volt charging station, which will dramatically reduce the recharge time.
 On a standard outlet, the Bolt sucks up 4 miles per hour of charging and on a 240 system it charges 25 miles per hour.

 But for many drivers, EVs like the Bolt are an increasingly practical choice.
 The car's 200-mile range is more than enough for daily commuters, who might also appreciate its one-pedal driving mode in stop-and-go traffic.
 There are now more than 15,000 charging stations throughout the U.S., and that number is growing.
 Just this week, the National Park Service announced that it's partnering with BMW to install chargers in parks across the country.
 And if anything good came out of Volkswagen's Dieselgate scandal, it's that the company has agreed to invest $2 billion in EV chargers across the country.